-12 This order is commensurate with [ICAO-TR-SAC].

-(almost) uniformly selected nonces, if required by the protocols (for generating ephemeral keys for Diffie-Hellmann).
+- 1.)
+The related terminals (basic inspection system, cf. above) shall be used by terminal operators and by travel document holders as defined in [PKI]. - 2.)
+They shall implement the terminal parts of the PACE protocol [ICAO-TR-SAC], of the Passive Authentication [PKI] and use them in this order12.
+The PACE terminal shall use randomly and (almost) uniformly selected nonces, if required by the protocols (for generating ephemeral keys for Diffie-Hellmann). - 3.)

-- 3.)
 The related terminals need not to use any own credentials. - 4.)
 They shall also store the Country Signing Public Key and the Document Signer Public Key (in form of C{CSCA} and C{DS}) in order to enable and to perform Passive Authentication (determination of the authenticity of data groups stored in the travel document, [PKI]). - 5.)
 The related terminals and their environment shall ensure confidentiality and integrity of respective data handled by them (e.g. confidentiality of PACE passwords, integrity of PKI certificates, etc.), where it is necessary for a secure operation of the TOE according to the current PP.